Recyling Guidelines for Saratoga County

 - Large appliances (stoves, hot water heaters, dishwashers, refigerators, etc)

 - Most scrap metal

 All paper products should be dry and clean.
 Large appliances should have all material removed from inside, including any glass shelves.

 Absolutely (for a price of course).
 There are private contractors within Saratoga County who will collect your recyclables on a regular basis.

 Do I need to separate my recyclables?

-As of March 2015, Saratoga County has converted to a single-stream recycling process, so residents no longer need to separate recyclables.
+Saratoga County uses a single-stream recycling process, so residents do not need to separate recyclables.
 You can keep paper goods, aluminum, glass, and plastic together when dropping off at any of the five recycling centers.